alexhill-coder/Basic_Website/README.md

-# Capstone Project IV - Create a Webpage With HTML and CSS.
+# A Webpage Made With HTML, CSS & Bootstrap.

 A project to demonstrate my progress in the HyperionDev bootcamp.
 Using HTML, CSS and Bootstrap a website was developed in accordance with the task to have images, lists, paragraphs, tables, multiple pages, a testimonial and form buttons.